digital-archives/HISTGA1011/slides/week_07_slide_deck.md

 # Announcements

 - <a href="https://drive.google.com/drive/folders/118J38a-pgbk0-RqhJXE4OLZB4xQ8lp2t" target="_blank">Examples</a> of past Final Project slide decks (1 so far, will add others soon!)
+- I posted a <a href="https://digital-archives.github.io/HISTGA1011/activities/digipres_md_cheatsheet" target="_blank">Digital Preservation Metadata Cheat Sheet</a>, if you'd like to double-check your work.
+- Did you know about the <a href="https://www2.archivists.org/news/2025/37-earn-digital-archivist-specialist-certificate-from-saa" target="_blank">DAS (Digital Archives Certificate)</a> offered through SAA?

 ---